Frequently Asked Questions (FAQ) for current students

 - Are there any SAO Units I must enroll in?

 For full details of due dates, see the "Study Guide" on your Blackboard unit site.
 In general, assessment items are due on the same day for all (non-Major Project) units.
-Essays are due at the end of Week 9, Projects are due at the end of Week 10, CMT1* is due at the end of Week 6, CMT2* and Newsgroup submissions are due at the end of Week 12.
-Due to the international nature of SAO, all assessment items are due on a Saturday.
+Essays are due at the end of Week 9, Projects are due at the end of Week 11, CMT1* is due at the end of Week 6, CMT2* and Newsgroup submissions are due at the end of Week 12.
+Due to the international nature of SAO, all assessment items are due on a Saturday (local time).

 * CMT = Computer Managed Test